Arungoud7799/stepsProject/README.md

-This is the project where you learned about state and events
+Working process of useState and events